diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 Create a new **transformation** via the main menu: File > New > Transformation.

+## Input and Output Transforms

+- [Apache Beam API: Built-in I/O Transforms](https://beam.apache.org/documentation/io/built-in/): This provides a full list of currently supported Input and Output options by the Beam API.
+The goal is that one day Kettle supports all of them.

+### TextIO

+This covers reading and writing comma, pipe etc separated files via the Apache Beam API.

-## Create an Input and Output File Definition
+#### Create an Input and Output File Definition

 If the plugin was installed correctly, you should see a **Beam** entry in the **menu bar**.